HRKings/pokemonsay-newgenerations/README.md

 pokemonsay -l
 ```

-This will print all pokemon, their forms and National Dex numbers;
+This will print all pokemon and National Dex numbers;

 ### Selecting specific pokemon